-You described yourself as rather apolitical, up to that point.
-Obviously Bill is quite a bit older; he's involved with the Republican Administration for those locally, and probably the party structure and the precinct committeemen structure was something he was involved in and probably saw that I lived in an area where there wasn't a Republican committeeman.
+DePue: You described yourself as rather apolitical, up to that point.
+Obviously Bill is locally, and probably the party structure and the precinct committeemen structure was something he was involved in and probably saw that I lived in an area where there wasn't a Republican committeeman.